Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 7 min read

 Offset/ET Compare to stock wheel Within tolerance

-Maintain safety, preserve mobility, and reject compromises that risk structural or control integrity.
+Maintain safety and avoid modifications that risk structural or control integrity.

 Common Tire Aspect Ratio Mistakes and Compatibility Rules

-Although a taller sidewall can boost comfort, mixing tires with substantially different aspect ratios or changing overall diameter beyond recommended limits often creates handling, speedometer, and stability-system problems you may not expect.
-You’ll want to respect manufacturer limits and factor tire pressure and seasonal changes into your plan: colder temps alter pressure and ride height, so nominal aspect compatibility may shift.
+Although a taller sidewall can boost comfort, mixing tires with very different aspect ratios or changing overall diameter beyond recommended limits often creates handling, speedometer, and stability‑system problems.
+Stick to manufacturer limits and consider tire pressure and seasonal changes — colder weather lowers pressure and slightly reduces tire height, so nominal aspect compatibility may shift.

 1. Maintain diameter within ±3%: exceeding this risks speedometer error and ABS/ESC miscalibration.

-2. Match aspect ratios across axle pairs: pairing low-profile and tall-sidewall tires induces uneven grip and unpredictable handling.
+2. Match aspect ratios across each axle: pairing low‑profile and tall‑sidewall tires causes uneven grip and unpredictable handling.

-3. Favor OEM or expert guidance before swapping sizes: specs account for clearance, suspension dynamics, and system integration.
+3. Check online calculators and OEM specs before buying: they account for clearance, suspension geometry, and system integration.

 Quick Reference: Common Aspect Ratios and Typical Uses